embench/embench-iot/config/mac/README.md

 To run the current build `./benchmark_speed.py --target-module run_mac`

-Note that you can run both x86 and ARM builds on an Apple Silicon Mac, but you can only run a x86 build on an Intel Mac.
+Note that on an Apple Silicon Mac you can run both x86 and ARM builds, but on an Intel Mac you can only run a x86 build.